 What is the best time of year to visit Reno?

-Similar to Las Vegas, it is known for its casinos but because it is close to Lake Tahoe and many other ski resorts, it is also an ideal destination for outdoor recreation with the number of parks, lakes, and mountains.
+Similar to Las Vegas, Reno is known for its casinos.
+However, its proximity to Lake Tahoe and numerous ski resorts makes it an ideal destination for outdoor recreation, with numerous parks, lakes, and mountains.
+If you have a passion for the great outdoors, you’ll find that a stopover in Reno is worth your time.

-There are many things you can do in this place that goes beyond gambling.
-Some of these include skiing and snowboarding in the winter at nearby Lake Tahoe, exploring Virginia City’s wild-west history, or checking out the awesome art galleries and museums.
+Some include winter skiing and snowboarding at nearby Lake Tahoe, exploring Virginia City’s wild-west history, or checking out the incredible art galleries and museums.
+There are numerous wildlife tours that you can book from Reno, including morning walks with pack goats and falconry excursions.